kseniabnnv/capstone-agbizlogic/README.md

 Below is a screenshot of the tool showing an expanded dropdown table:
 ![EIQ Breakdown Table](eiq_table.PNG)

+> The dropdown shows grouped chemical inputs for a practice.
+> The **Edit** button opens a modal to adjust chemical parameters.
+> Red indicator notify users when key data for a chemical is missing in their plan.

 **Note:** Source code is under NDA and not publicly available.